 “People with allergies experience inflammation,” he says.
 “That inflammation leads to a congested nose, disrupted sleep patterns and not getting good rest.”

 The more fatigued you are, the more difficulty you’ll have performing well in school or work.
-It can also negatively impact your quality of life if you’re too tired to do things you would normally do.
+It can also negatively impact your quality of life if you’re too tired to do things you would normally do, like workout.

 The cytokine release causes inflammation in your nose, leading to congestion and narrowed airways.